popey/snappy-docs/build-snaps/syntax.md

 A map of part names to their own part configuration.

-Each part is independant from the others but you can control in which order they are processed using the [`after`](#after) key.
+Each part is independent from the others but you can control in which order they are processed using the [`after`](#after) key.

 * Type: YAML subsection
 * Required: yes